Our Location

 So when are wilted flowers removed from hosta plants?
 Spent flower blooms can be removed in the fall, along with other faded foliage.
 You may wish to leave the seed head on the plant for a while as a food source for birds.
 It’s not strictly necessary to rush and trim them off as soon as they wilt.
 Let them do their thing!

-Do remember that any energy the plant is putting into growing flowers (and then seed heads), is energy that’s not going into the foliage and roots.
+Remember that any energy the plant puts into growing flowers (and then seed heads) is energy that’s not going into the foliage and roots.
 I usually remove new flower shoots on new hosta plants to encourage healthy root establishment.

 Hostas need a good cool winter of dormancy to thrive during the summer months.
 They do better in the ground during the winter than in container gardens.
 The ground temperature isn’t susceptible to the same extreme swings that container plants may experience.
 Like many plants, hostas don’t appreciate repeated freezing and thawing cycles.